Watch our video on the different stock sectors list and how they affect trading.

 This is why the defensive category of the stock sectors list always generates an income.
 It's why it's an important category to invest in and keep an eye on in bearish times.

-The cyclical category is made up of the other 9 sectors.
+The cyclical category makes up the other 9 sectors.
 These sectors react to what the market does.
 Which means they can get pretty volatile.

 For example, let's take a look at the financial sector.
-It's made up up banks, investment funds and insurance companies.
+Banks, investment funds and insurance companies make up the financial sector.
 These react to their environment.
 Look what happens if an interest rate hike is threaten or happens.
 The sector goes crazy.

 The consumer discretionary and real estate sectors need a booming economy to be profitable.
 Why?
 They make money when people are spending money.